milteknetworking/miltek-engineering-intelligence-platform/docs/history/engineering-journal.md

 Bring the systems together.
 Gather the evidence.
 Give stakeholders the complete picture.
 Help them make the decision.

 Vendor neutrality is a foundational MEIP requirement.
 Customer technology choices must not determine whether they can benefit from Miltek's core intelligence platform.

+MEIP is not QA-centric.
+Quality evidence is produced across the entire software engineering lifecycle, and MEIP must serve both the people creating that evidence and the stakeholders making decisions from it.

+Quality is created by the engineering organization, not inspected into the product by QA at the end.
+MEIP will therefore connect evidence produced across product, development, quality engineering, security, DevOps, and release management into a shared engineering intelligence model.